andrey-mokhov/graphql-php/docs/en/spiral/union-type.md

 > }
 > ```
 >
-> В примере выше будет создан и зарегистрирован объединяющий GraphQL тип с именем: `AdminSystemUserUnionType`.
+> In the example above, a GraphQL union type will be created and registered with the name: `AdminSystemUserUnionType`.